 - The settlement order will be published.

-If the SAC declines to approve the proposed settlement agreement, the draft settlement order will not be made and the formal complaint(s) will proceed to hearing before a Disciplinary Tribunal in the usual way.
-Any subsequent tribunal will not be advised of the content of any settlement discussions between the respondent / respondent firm and ICAEW so as not to prejudice the tribunal hearing (although a tribunal may be advised that settlement discussions are ongoing).
-Likewise, the SAC will not be appointed as a member of that tribunal.
+If the Settlement Chair declines to approve the proposed settlement agreement, the draft settlement order will not be made and the formal allegation(s) may proceed to a hearing before a Tribunal Committee panel in the usual way.
+Any subsequent panel will not be advised of the content of any settlement discussions between the member, firm, affiliate, or relevant person and ICAEW so as not to prejudice the Tribunal Committee hearing (although a panel may be advised that settlement discussions are ongoing).
+For this reason, the Settlement Chair will not be appointed as a member of that Tribunal Committee panel.